keptn/keptn.github.io/content/docs/0.17.x/integrations/custom_integration/index.md

 Keptn stores this subscriptions information even if the integration is not running.
 By default, Keptn keeps this information for 48h after the last contact with the integration.
-This value can be configured using the [Advanced Install](../../operate/advanced_install_options/) option `shipyardController.config.uniformIntegrationTTL`.
+This value can be configured using the Helm option `shipyardController.config.uniformIntegrationTTL`.

 ### Send a started event